-Abingdon Street Market – improving a Heritage Asset
+Improving a Heritage Asset

 Local Shopping in Abingdon Street Market

-With a front and rear entrance Abingdon Street Market is a useful shortcut from the Talbot Road end of town through to the central shopping areas.
-You can pick up a thing or two on your way!
+The front and rear entrance also made a useful shortcut from the Talbot Road end of town through to the central shopping areas.
+A popular place for residents and visitors alike.

-Have a look at the Live Blackpool website homepage for more of the latest updates.
+Go to the homepage of the Live Blackpool website for the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your email newsletter.
+Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 Join us on Facebook at our Visit Fylde Coast Facebook Group and follow us on Twitter @visitFyldeCoast